nat-n/poethepoet/README.rst

     [tool.poe.tasks]
     fetch-assets = { "script" = "my_package.assets:fetch" }
-    fetch-images = { "script" = "my_package.assets:fetch(only='images')" }
+    fetch-images = { "script" = "my_package.assets:fetch(only='images', log=environ['LOG_PATH'])" }

   As in the second example, is it possible to hard code literal arguments to the target callable.
+In fact a subset of python syntax, operators, and globals can be used inline to define the arguments to the function using normal python syntax, including environ (from the os package) to access environment variables that are available to the task.

-  If extra arguments are passed to task on the command line, then they will be available to the called python function via :python:`sys.argv`.
+  If extra arguments are passed to task on the command line (and no CLI args are declared), then they will be available within the called python function via :python:`sys.argv`.

 - **Shell tasks** are similar to simple command tasks except that they are executed inside a new shell, and can consist of multiple separate commands, command